-6.1.1.3.1 The Municipal Manager shall appoint on a procurement by procurement basis in writing:

-- a) the persons to prepare the evaluation and, where applicable, the quality evaluations, in accordance with clauses 4.2.3.2 and 4.2.3.4 of the standard, respectively; and - b) the members of the evaluation committee.

-6.1.1.3.2 The evaluation committee shall comprise not less than three people.
+- 6.1.1.3.1 The Municipal Manager shall appoint on a procurement by procurement basis in writing: - a) the persons to prepare the evaluation and, where applicable, the quality evaluations; and - b) the members of the evaluation committee. - 6.1.1.3.2 The evaluation committee shall comprise not less than three people.
 The chairperson shall be an employee of Lepelle Nkumpi Municipality with requisite skills.
-Other members shall include a supply chain management practitioner19 and, where relevant, include an official from the department requiring infrastructure delivery.

-6.1.1.3.3 The evaluation committee shall review the evaluation reports prepared in accordance with sub clause 4.2.3 of the standard and as a minimum verify the following in respect of the recommended tenderer:

-- a) the capability and capacity of a tenderer to perform the contract; - b) the tenderer's tax and municipal rates and taxes compliance status; - c) confirm that the tenderer's municipal rates and taxes and municipal service charges are not in arrears; - d) the Compulsory Declaration has been completed; and - e) the tenderer is not listed in the National Treasury's Register for Tender Defaulters or the List of Restricted Suppliers.

-6.1.1.3.4 No tender submitted by a member of, or technical adviser or subject matter expert who participates in the work of the procurement documentation committee or a family member or associate of such a member, may be considered by the evaluation committee.

-6.1.1.3.5 The chairperson of the evaluation committee shall promptly notify the Municipal Manager of any respondent or tenderer who is disqualified for having engaged in fraudulent or corrupt practices during the tender process.
+Other members shall include a supply chain management practitioner19 and, where relevant, include an official from the department requiring infrastructure delivery. - 6.1.1.3.3 The evaluation committee shall review the evaluation reports and as a minimum verify the following in respect of the recommended tenderer: - a) the capability and capacity of a tenderer to perform the contract; - b) the tenderer's tax and municipal rates and taxes compliance status; - c) confirm that the tenderer's municipal rates and taxes and municipal service charges are not in arrears; - d) the Compulsory Declaration has been completed; and - e) the tenderer is not listed in the National Treasury's Register for Tender Defaulters or the List of Restricted Suppliers. - 6.1.1.3.4 No tender submitted by a member of, or technical adviser or subject matter expert who participates in the work of the procurement documentation committee or a family member or associate of such a member, may be considered by the evaluation committee. - 6.1.1.3.5 The chairperson of the evaluation committee shall promptly notify the Municipal Manager of any respondent or tenderer who is disqualified for having engaged in fraudulent or corrupt practices during the tender process.